-If your request for ARD was denied, it doesn’t necessarily mean you are out of options: you can make a request for the DA to reconsider the original decision.
-At this point, your attorney will send the DA a letter detailing the reasons why you would be a suitable applicant, and may arrange for your arresting officer to speak with the DA as well.
-Police officers are generally happy to assist in cases where the individual being arrested was respectful and cooperative.
+If your request for ARD was denied, it does not necessarily mean you are out of options: you can make a request for the DA to reconsider the original decision.

 The ARD Program is a unique opportunity for law-abiding individuals who made a one-time mistake to start with a clean slate.
-If you would like to speak with a Pennsylvania DUI lawyer about applying for the program, call Young, Marr & Associates at (609) 755-3115 in New Jersey or (215) 701-6519 in Pennsylvania, or contact us online to schedule a case evaluation.
+Do not let one transgression adversely impact the rest of your life.
+If you would like to speak with a Pennsylvania DUI lawyer about applying for the program, call Young, Marr & Associates at (609) 257-4019 in New Jersey or (215) 372-8667 in Pennsylvania, or contact us online to schedule a case evaluation.